On reform, Europe asks Greece to go where many fear to tread

 Greece's bail-out imposes a statutory pension age of 67 by 2022 - seven years ahead of the deadline Germany set itself to reach the same target in a law agreed back in 2007.

-Further divergences emerge in the market reforms Greece must undertake, including liberalization of Sunday trading and deregulation of its dairy, bakery and pharmacy sectors.
+Further divergences emerge in the market reforms Greece must undertake, including liberalisation of Sunday trading and deregulation of its dairy, bakery and pharmacy sectors.

 These are based on a best practice "toolkit" designed by the Organisation for Economic Cooperation and Development, an inter-governmental think tank.
 In an executive summary, the OECD extols the growth potential of such measures, pointing to their contribution to a 1990s revamp of the Australian economy.